2016 United Nations Climate Change Conference: The Kyoto Protocol

-The Marrakech Conference is a continuation of regular global summits organised by United Nations following the Kyoto Protocol.
+The Marrakesh Conference is a continuation of regular global summits organised by United Nations following the Kyoto Protocol.
 The Kyoto Protocol was written in 1997 at COP3, but was not officially adopted until 16 February 2005.
 It was in effect from 2008 to 2012.
 It implemented strict regulations to ensure global emission reduction.
 There are three main mechanisms that a country can utilize to help reduce emissions: international emissions trading, clean development mechanisms, and joint implementation.

 The Protocol is also meant to assist countries in adapting to the conditions of climate change.
 Additionally, the UN Climate Change Secretariat receives reports from Parties, verifies transactions, and holds Parties accountable.
 The UNFCC considers the Kyoto Protocol a "first step" to climate change resistance.

 The Paris Agreement

 The Paris Agreement aims to prevent the rise of global temperatures.
 This is regulated by reports sent in by the Parties, meant to increase transparency of actions taken by both developing nations and advanced ones.
 It also has measures to increase countries' ability to adapt to conditions of climate change.
 The means of change that a country can take are called "nationally determined contributions".
 NDC's are essentially the efforts that each country will take to reduce their emissions.
 The period of effect for this agreement began on 4 November 2016.
 So far, it has been ratified by 132 out of 197 Parties at the convention.